-Although asymmetric devices do not exist in 370-XA mode, an installation must still concern itself with devices that have control units that can attach to only one channel at a time, e.g., 3274.
+Although asymmetric devices (as relates to processor affinity) do not exist in 370-XA mode, an installation must still concern itself with devices that have control units that can attach to only one channel at a time, e.g., 3274.
 For these kinds of devices a switch, such as the 3814, should be used so that the device can be switched to another path.
-Again , if running predominately in single image mode, this second path should be from the other EXDC.
+Again, if running predominately in single image mode, this second path should be from the other EXDC.

 When configuring DASD devices, a preferred path may be beneficial.
-Because only one preferred can be specified to a device, consideration should be given to ensure that the preferred path is not assigned to the side that will be configured offline when going from single image mode to partitioned mode.
+Because only one preferred path can be specified to a device, consideration should be given to ensure that the preferred path is not assigned to the side that will be configured offline when going from single image mode to partitioned mode.

 As you can see, these are general guidelines for maintaining maximum system availability.
 They are applicable in most environments.
-As additional operational experience with the 3084 is gained, additional guidelines will be provided.